simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 >
 > JetStream is an immediately consistent distributed storage system in that
 > every new message stored in the stream is done so in a unique order (when
-> those messages reach the stream leader) and that the acknowledgement that the
+> those messages reach the stream leader) and that the acknowledgment that the
 > storing of the message has been successful only happens as the result of a
 > RAFT vote between the NATS JetStream servers (e.g. 3 of them if replicas=3)
 > handling the stream.